Skip to main content

 • Checkpoints (optional, more advanced)

-The first step is defining the graph State, a data structure that stores user inputs, LLM outputs, and any intermediate data needed to handle a user query.
+The first step is defining the agent State, a data structure that stores user inputs, LLM outputs, and any intermediate data needed to handle a user query.

-For agents built with the BR-ADK, the state must extend the AgentState class, which provides:
+For agents built with the BAT-ADK, the state must extend the AgentState class, which provides:

 • All features of pydantic.BaseModel (runtime type checking, validation, serialization).
 See the Pydantic documentation for details.